Clnall/ResourcesAndNotes/InterviewQuestions(C++)/45ConceptualCodingInterviewQuestions.md

 # Conceptual Coding Interview Questions
 ### 21.)
 What is a data structure? <br>
 ### 22.)
 What is an array? <br>
+An array is a collection of elements of the same size or data type at contiguous memory locations.
 ### 23.)
 What is a linked list? <br>
+A linked list is a data structure built with nodes comprised of data and a pointer to the next node.
+A head pointer indicates the start of a linked list and the end signified by a pointer to NULL.
 ### 24.)
 What is the difference between an array and a linked list? <br>
 ### 25.)
 What is LIFO? <br>
 ### 26.)
 What is FIFO? <br>